-If you’re undecided between term and permanent life insurance, the option to convert your coverage can be very valuable if you get sick later because the insurer won’t take this into account.
-However, you should take note of exactly when you’re able to convert your policy.
+If you’re undecided between term and permanent life insurance, the option to convert your coverage can be valuable if you get sick later, because the insurer won’t take this into account.
+However, take note of exactly when you’re able to convert your policy.
 With Northwestern Mutual, this has to be done within a certain number of years of purchasing your term life insurance, and the number of years varies according to the policy.

 Northwestern Mutual Whole Life Insurance

-Northwestern Mutual’s whole life insurance policies provide lifetime coverage with level premiums, are can be purchased anytime until you turn age 85.
-The minimum death benefit is $25,000, but you should be able to get as much coverage as you need based upon your financial situation.
+Northwestern Mutual’s whole life insurance policies provide lifetime coverage with level premiums and can be purchased until you turn age 85.
+The minimum death benefit is $25,000, but you should be able to get as much coverage as you need.
 Its whole life insurance policies have a cash value component that grows at a guaranteed rate over time.
-The cash value is the amount of money you would receive if you were to give up your coverage, but can also be used to borrow money from the insurer in a policy loan.
+The cash value is the amount of money you would receive if you were to give up your coverage, but it can also be used to borrow money from the insurer in a policy loan.

-The company offers three types of whole life insurance policies, the only difference being the period of time during which you pay for coverage:
+The company offers three types of whole life insurance policies, with the difference being the period of time during which you pay for coverage:

-- 65 Life: You pay level premiums until you turn 65, at which point coverage remains in place but there are no further payments.
+- 65 Life: You pay level premiums until age 65, at which point coverage remains in place but there are no further payments.

-- 90 Life: Similarly, you pay premiums until age 90, after which point you would continue to have coverage but would not have to make payments.
-Limited Pay Life: You choose how long you will pay for coverage, from 10 years to 30 years, based upon how much you’re comfortable spending in a given year.
+- Limited Pay Life: You choose how long you pay for coverage, from 10 years to 30 years, based upon how much you’re comfortable spending in a given year.

 Northwestern Mutual CompLife Insurance